The benefits of the keto diet.

-When carbs are eaten your body converts them to glucose which is then sent to your bloodstream where it can be used to meet your body’s energy needs.
+When carbs are eaten your body converts them to glucose.
+This glucose is then sent to your bloodstream where it can be used to meet your body’s energy needs.

 Insulin is produced to help this glucose pass through the various cells walls and keep your body fueled at all times.

-However, there is only so much glucose that your body needs and excess glucose is turned into glycogen and is stored in your muscles and liver.
+However, there is only so much glucose that your body needs.
+Excess glucose is turned into glycogen and is stored in your muscles and liver.

 Once your muscles and liver have all the glycogen they can store, the rest is stored as fat.

-When it was gone we had to go hunting for another one which might have taken days.
+When it was gone we had to go hunting for another one.
+Its possible that people went days between their meals.

-For this reason, we’ve evolved to lay down fat when times are good so that we don’t die of lack of nutrients the moment supplies have run out.
+For this reason, we’ve evolved to lay down fat when times are good .

-The trouble is most of us no longer live in caves.
-We still have our cavemen bodies, but it’s a rare day now that we are unable to find anything to eat at all.
+The trouble is most of us no longer live in caves although we still have our cavemen bodies.
+It’s a rare day now that we are unable to find anything to eat at all.